-U.K. Gets Brief Extension To Withdraw From E.U.
-As 'Cliff-Edge' Date Delayed
+U.K. Gets Brief Extension To Withdraw From EU As 'Cliff-Edge' Date Delayed

 In the corridors of the Europa building in Brussels, European Union officials gathered around a small table, determining the fate of the country that had voted to reject them.